Updated April 2026

 Contact your insurer immediately

-Prestige insurers often have dedicated claims lines.
-Early notification helps arrange specialist assessors and approved repairers quickly.
+Prestige insurers often have dedicated claims lines for high-value vehicles.
+Early notification helps arrange specialist assessors and authorised repairers quickly.

 3